ConnectedLib/connectedlib10/modules/communitymapping/section-3-0.md

 </div>

->“Libraries can play an essential role in the process of community-building and should be seen as vital assets that exist at the very heart of community life.” -- Kretzmann & McKnight, p 191
+>“Libraries can play an essential role in the process of community-building and should be seen as vital assets that exist at the very heart of community life.”<br/>— Kretzmann & McKnight, p 191